Bhargavi-hash/Motion-sensor-for-occupancy-detection/ML/README.md

 > - Random forest classifier has shown better accuracy when compared with KNN.
 Therefore, the former one is selected for our project.

 ## other details
-> - models are stored in j_model.pkl and p_model.pkl which are obtained by running training.ipynb and train.ipynb respectively.
+> - models are stored in j_model.pkl and p_model.pkl which are obtained by running training.ipynb and train.py respectively.